f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab13.rst

 navigate to any remote HTTPS site (e.g., https://www.google.com).
 Once the site opens in the browser, check the server certificate of the site and notice that it is signed by a public certificate authority (CA).
-This confirms that the SSL forward proxy functionality provided by SSL Orchestrator is currently disabled.
+This confirms that the SSL forward proxy and certificate re-write functionality provided by SSL Orchestrator is currently disabled.

 .. image:: ../images/module1-19-2.png
    :scale: 50 %